 Hence it is important to understand that chronic alcohol consumption is a precursor to liver cirrhosis and subsequent increase in the risk of HCC.
 Alcohol is also responsible for alcoholic fatty liver.
 This condition can be reversed by cessation and abstinence from alcohol intake.
 Alcoholic fatty liver or alcoholic hepatitis is characterized by a fat deposit in hepatic cells, inflammation and scarring of the cells.
 Symptoms may include loss of appetite, nausea, vomiting, fever, jaundice and abdominal pain.
 An effective way to avoid alcohol-related liver diseases is to stop drinking alcohol.
 There is no “safe” limit for alcohol when it comes to preventing cancer.
 But the least one can do to reduce risk is to at least stick to the recommended units only.
 A person who has alcohol-related cirrhosis and doesn’t stop drinking has a less than 50% chance of living at least for the next 5 years.

 Love your liver for longer life:

-Liver is an amazing multitasking organ.
-There is no exaggeration is saying that having a healthy liver is primary to overall good health and longevity.
-Liver function is primary to having healthy metabolism, circulation, hormone regulation, strong digestion etc. By caring for liver health, the overall liver function can be improved.
-Consuming diet rich in antioxidants, anti-inflammatory substances can greatly benefit liver function.
-Consuming enough water, maintaining a healthy body weight, eating healthy fats and exercising regularly can aid in liver function.
+The liver is an amazing multitasking organ.
+There is no exaggeration in saying that having a healthy liver is primary to overall good health and longevity.
+Liver function is primary to have a healthy metabolism, circulation, hormone regulation, strong digestion, etc. By caring for liver health, the overall liver function can be improved.
+Consuming a diet rich in antioxidants, anti-inflammatory substances can greatly benefit liver function.
+Consuming enough water, maintaining healthy body weight, eating healthy fats and exercising regularly can aid in liver function.
 Abstinence from habits such as alcohol and smoking can greatly reduce the stress and damage that can be caused to the liver.
-When we are conscious of our health and make healthy choices, we enable ourselves to prevent and reduce risk of cancer.
+When we are conscious of our health and make healthy choices, we enable ourselves to prevent and reduce the risk of cancer.